Michelle Obama 'Vote' necklace from DNC in hot demand: How to get one

-The designer of the gold V-O-T-E necklace Michelle Obama wore when she spoke at the virtual Democratic National Convention Monday night says "it was surreal" to see the former first lady wearing her creation and that the necklace has been selling extraordinarily well since its moment in the spotlight.
+The designer of the gold V-O-T-E necklace Michelle Obama wore when she spoke at the virtual Democratic National Convention Monday night says "it was surreal" to see the former first lady wearing the creation and that the necklace has been selling extraordinarily well since its big moment in the spotlight.

 "My finance guy just texted me a bunch of exclamation points, so I assume that's a good thing," Chari Cuthbert of Los Angeles-based ByChari told The Daily Beast.